 GitHub’s recent wave of updates for Copilot and its tooling is centered on making the CLI and agent features more interactive and context-aware.
 The January 21 changelog entry, GitHub Copilot CLI — plan before you build, steer as you go, outlines several workflow-oriented additions that pair with the broader Copilot ecosystem changes rolled out across early January.

-The CLI updates emphasize interactive decision-making during development rather than only post‑hoc suggestions.
+What the Copilot CLI adds The CLI updates emphasize interactive decision-making during development rather than only post‑hoc suggestions.
 Key additions include:

 - **Interactive plan mode** — enables creating and reviewing a stepwise plan before code generation, helping to align agent actions with intended design.